thinkshout/thinkshout/_team/natania-leclerc.md

 current-employee: true
 name: natania
 bio: |
-  Natania comes to us with an extensive background in nonprofit development.
-She’s worked with organizations like Feeding America and Best Friends Animal Society to build enduring and effective fundraising programs, helping them expand their constituencies and support their causes through meaningful campaigns.
-Natania left lasting impacts on the organizations she touched, and they still use the strategies she put in place.
-Natania does have a life outside of nonprofit engagement, which includes photography, spending time with her dog, and going to concerts.
-She says she once stormed the stage at a Beastie Boy concert in the 90’s.
-Points for bravery, Natania.
+  Natania has an extensive background in nonprofit marketing and fundraising at the national and local scale.
+She started her career at Feeding America -- initializing their online fundraising program and digital communications plan.
+Her passion for animal welfare led her to Best Friends Animal Society, where she grew their monthly giving program by 200% in four years and was responsible for raising $3 million annually in online revenue.
+While at BFAS, she also spearheaded a content governance project to create cohesive messaging and engagement strategies to build enduring and effective user experiences across all digital properties.

+  Natania is a fundraiser, strategist, and a champion for your mission.
+And because she's worked in nonprofit organizations, she understands the challenges you face - and is here to help.

+  Outside of working hours, Natania is an avid photographer, consumer of delicious foods, and enjoys spending time with her husband and 60-pound lap dog, Ducky.
 slug: natania
 ---